dpays/esteem8app.github.io/docs/Organization-model.md

 * Inside developpers choose outside developpers features they want to implement in project.
 * Outside developpers are rewarded by posting they feature in Steem.

-If a new feature is greatly appreciate by users but not accepted by the project, the project can be forked to compose a new starting point.
+If a fork is greatly appreciate by users but not merged with the project, the project can be forked in order to compose a new starting point.